randomir/envie/README.md

-﻿# Shell-based helpers for Python VirtualEnv
+﻿# Navigate and manage Python VirtualEnvs

 The `shenv` is an ultra lightweight set of Bash functions aiming to increase your productivity when dealing with everyday VirtualEnv tasks, like: creating,